Blue Phase: Optimal Network Traffic Control for Legacy and Autonomous Vehicles: Traffic Control with Green and Blue Phases

 \section{Traffic Control with Green and Blue Phases}

 In this section, we present two intersection-based formulations to coordinate traffic at intersections during green (Section \ref{green}) and blue (Section \ref{blue}) phases, respectively.
-We then show that throughput-optimal network-wide traffic coordination can be decentralized by implementing a max-pressure-based policy that activates the highest pressure phase---among green and blue phases---at each intersection.
+The proposed formulations aim to identify the optimal traffic phase at each intersection of the network and at each time period.
+The notion of cycles, i.e. a sequence of phases, is not represented in the proposed network model.
+Specifically, we do not impose any constraints on the sequence of phases that may be activated at network intersections.
+Instead, this is left to be optimized by the proposed network traffic control policy, which we will prove to be throughput-optimal (Section \ref{policy}).
+Notably, we show that network-wide traffic coordination can be decentralized by implementing a hybrid pressure-based policy that activates the highest pressure phase---among green and blue phases---at each intersection and at each time period.